huggingface/Google-Cloud-Containers/containers/tgi/README.md

 Which will start streaming the completion tokens for the given messages until the stop sequences are generated.

-Alternatively, we can also use the `/generate` endpoint instead, which already expects the inputs to be formatted according to the tokenizer's requirements, which is more convenient when working with base models without a pre-defined chat template or whenever we want to use a custom chat template instead, and can be used as follows:
+Alternatively, you can also use the `/generate` endpoint instead, which already expects the inputs to be formatted according to the tokenizer's requirements, which is more convenient when working with base models without a pre-defined chat template or whenever you want to use a custom chat template instead, and can be used as follows:

 ```bash
 curl 0.0.0.0:8080/generate \